Book a Demo with Gloroots

 At the same time, adoption is accelerating.
-A recent survey shows that, 59% of organizations say they have already started outsourcing their work to India, and 22% say they plan to outsource in the future.
+A recent survey shows that According to Deloitte's Global Outsourcing Survey, 59% of organizations have already started outsourcing their work to India.
+Adoption continues to grow as companies recognize the talent depth and cost advantages.
 Outsourcing to India offers several perks.
 But it's not always sunshine and rainbows; you may encounter some downsides.
 So, deciding whether outsourcing from the US to India is worth it requires careful consideration of various factors.

 This blog will explore the advantages and challenges of outsourcing to India from the US, and outsourcing models, to help you make informed decisions about this strategic approach.
 Also, we have provided a step-by-step guide on how to outsource work from the US to India.